It’s that time of year! Fundraising season is upon us and it’s time to set some big year-end fundraising goals and go after them!

 Take the time now to be strategic and thoughtful about the next few months.
-By thinking through your fundraising strategy before October 1, you can integrate your efforts, keeping your messaging and images consistent through mail, email, social media, events, and any other channels you may use.
+By thinking through your fundraising strategy before October 1, you can collect your stories and integrate your efforts, keeping your messaging and images consistent through mail, email, social media, events, and any other channels you may use.

 So, what does an integrated year-end fundraising campaign look like?

-To capture all the donations you can, you have to cover all bases.
+To capture all the donations you can, you have to cover all your bases.

-You can’t send a random email or two, post something on social media, and call it a day.
+You can’t send a random email or two, post something on social media, and expect to see a flood of donations.

-You need a thought-out campaign with consistent messages and images across all platforms.
+You need a well thought-out campaign with consistent messages and images across all platforms.
 You need stories that show the impact your organization makes in the community.
-You need an Ask that is compelling, inspiring donors to give.
+You need an Ask that is compelling and inspires your donors to give.
 And you need lots of warm touches in between the Asks.

 With an integrated campaign, your donors and prospects will connect with your Ask as they see the same message in their inbox, their mailbox, and their social media feed.
-They’re more likely to give because you are reminding them frequently how they can make a difference.
+They’re more likely to give because you are gently and frequently reminding how they can make a difference.

 The first step of an integrated campaign is to carve out time to think it through, at least a few weeks before launch.
 If you pull it together at the last minute or make it up as you go, you won’t raise as much money.
 Trust me on that.

-1. Start NOW to create a plan: When will you start your year-end campaign?
+1. Start NOW to create a plan.
+When will you start your year-end campaign?
 October 1 or thereabouts is a great time to start!
-How much money do you need to raise between your start date and December 31?
-What will the money be used for?
-What types of support will you need?

-Lay out a plan that answers all these questions plus identifies all the fundraising, donor communications, warm touches, and marketing activities you plan to do between now and the end of the year.
+Lay out a plan that identifies all the Asks, donor communications, warm touches, and marketing activities you plan to do between now and the end of the year.
 No one raises big money in reactive mode.
-Your plan will make it easier to engage volunteers and Board members so you don’t have to shoulder the load alone.
+Your plan will also make it easier to engage volunteers and Board members so you don’t have to shoulder the load alone.

 We have our clients use a calendar so they can color code their Asks, Warm Touches, and Communications to make sure donors aren’t being overasked.
 Plus it’s so helpful to be able to see everything at a glance!

-2. Create a message: What can you say that will warm your donors’ hearts and inspire them to give?
+2. Create a message.
+What can you say that will warm your donors’ hearts and inspire them to give?
 Keep it simple, clear, and straight to the point, using as few words as possible.
 In fact, start with a them or key message for your year-end fundraising campaign.
 Here are some sample end-of-year fundraising campaign themes: